rebsonoliveira/sql-server/samples/manage/sql-server-extended-security-updates/registry.md

 6. If the validation passed, you are presented with a screen that summarizes the choices for the new registry resource.
 If everything seems correct, click on the ***Create*** button to start deployment of the new resource.

     ![New Registry Step 6](./media/NewRegistry-Step6.png "New Registry Step 6")

+    Note the [Terms of Use](https://go.microsoft.com/fwlink/?linkid=2045708) and [Privacy Policy](https://go.microsoft.com/fwlink/?linkid=512132) for the SQL Server Registry are available in this window.

 7. Once deployment is complete, click on the ***Go to resource*** button.